KO EN 日本語 中文 RU ไทย ID

 Common Misconceptions ─ Clinical Perspective

-"Doesn't HIFU (Ultherapy) reach the SMAS layer, so isn't it the same as a facelift?"
+"HIFU (Ultherapy) reaches the SMAS layer—isn't that the same as a facelift?"

 1:1 Consultation

-Request 1:1 Consultation Dual-Deep Plane Facelift Details
+1:1 Consultation Request Dual-Deep Plane Facelift Details KakaoTalk Channel Consultation Phone Call

 Related Pages